Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 ### Ancient glacial epochs
 Evidence from previous glacial periods when the Pangea supercontinent existed reinforced the idea that at one point, land masses were connected.
-Striations, lines in rocks carved by glaciers moving other rocks over them, have been found by glaciologists in central India, Africa and even in the Amazon Rainforest, implying that these places were once in polar regions.
+Striations, lines in rocks carved by glaciers moving other rocks over them (erosional features), have been found by glaciologists in central India, Africa and even in the Amazon Rainforest, implying that these places were once in polar regions.
+It is unlikely that glaciers will form over oceans due to higher temperatures so land-based glaciers and therefore connected land masses existed.

 ### Geologic sequences